ericmedvet/slides/ai2s-talk-06-2020/content.md

   - 2D-VSR-Sim may ease development
 - Modularity and re-configurability at different scales
   - intelligent robotic tissue
-  - libraruy of modules, tissue
+  - library of modules, tissue
   - optimzation starting from parts in the library
 - Auto assembly
 - Physical building: nanotechnologies?